ICAST 2004: Bass Industry Trends & New

 Lobina Lures

-swims, says Northern California angler Damon Witt.
-Lobina is the
+California angler Damon Witt.
+Lobina is the exclusive distributor

 Outdoor writer/editor and media, contact: